josmar-crwdstffng/angular/aio/content/guide/glossary.md

 # Glossary

-Angular has its own vocabulary.
+Angular has an associated vocabulary.
 Most Angular terms are common English words or computing terms that have a specific meaning within the Angular system.

 This glossary lists the most prominent terms and a few less familiar ones with unusual or unexpected definitions.